 A layer can be saved with its data as a layer package (.lpkx).
 A layer package includes both the layer properties and the dataset referenced by the layer.
 With a layer package, you can save and share everything about the layer—its symbology, labeling, field properties, and associated data.

 Additionally, a layer can be saved as a schema-only layer package.
 This type of package allows you to share your layer design and the corresponding data model design without sharing your data.
-When you unpack a schema-only layer package, the data model for the layers will be loaded into the project's default geodatabase.
+When you unpack a schema-only layer package, the data model for the layers is loaded into the project's default geodatabase.
 You can then load your own datasets for the layers in that geodatabase.

 Create a layer package